rishabhyaduwanshi/predict-bike-sharing-fork/project/report-template.md

 ## Summary
-The goal to use the dateTime ,weather condition,effects of subscription,working days to find the need of bikes makes sense.So to findout which modle works best on this dataset we used autogluon.running the model without affecting hyperparamters much initially helps in understanding the current base we hold.Using the TabularPredictor allowed us to went through most possibilities. after knowing the performance we added new features in the table and specified autogluon that season and weather are categorical value,after that we changed search strategy to bayes optimizer but adding additional features provided highest score of -38.3845.
+The goal to use the dateTime ,weather condition,effects of subscription,working days to find the need of bikes makes sense.So to findout which modle works best on this dataset we used autogluon.running the model without affecting hyperparamters much initially helps in understanding the current base we hold.Using the TabularPredictor allowed us to went through most possibilities. after knowing the performance we added new features in the table and specified autogluon that season and weather are categorical value and after that we changed search strategy to bayes optimizer but adding additional features provided highest score of 0.51790.